-COMMUNITY OUTCOME HOW ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME organisations that preserve and display our region's heritage and culture.
-Our communities have access to a range of social, cultural, educational and recreational facilities and We provide high quality community, opens space, recreation and cultural facilities that provide a range of leisure and cultural opportunities and targeted social support. activities.
-We provide attractive, well-maintained and functional toilet facilities.
+COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our communities have access to a range of social, cultural, educational and We provide high quality community, open space, recreation and cultural facilities that provide a range of leisure and cultural opportunities and targeted social support. recreational facilities and activities.
+We provide attractive, well-maintained and functional toilet facilities. delivities.
 Libraries provide access to a wide range of materials in a variety of formats to support the recreational, educational, cultural, social, and business needs of the community.
 Libraries provide a range of resources which enrich quality of life for all.
 The Richmond Aquatic Centre is a high quality community and recreation facility that provides for a range of leisure opportunities.
 We promote, support and deliver recreational, educational and social services and activities that reflect the diversity of our District.
 We provide assistance with community-led facilities, projects and initiatives, to deliver benefits across the broader community.
-Our Council provides leadership and fosters partnerships, a regional perspective, and community engagement We provide reserves and facilities which enable community partnerships through management of our community facilities and halls by volunteers and through working with schools, businesses, community groups and others who help with planting and other activities on our reserves.
-We provide regional facilities in association with Nelson City Council (e.g. Saxton Field, Suter Art Gallery, Nelson Provincial Museum).
+Our Council provides leadership and fosters partnerships, a regional perspective, and We provide reserves and facilities which enable community partnerships through management of our community facilities and halls by volunteers and through working with schools, businesses, community groups and others who help with planting and other activities on our reserves. community engagement We provide regional facilities in association with Nelson City Council (e.g. Saxton Field, Suter Art Gallery, Nelson Provincial Museum).
 Through the provision of freely accessible community spaces, libraries encourage social interaction and community engagement.
 The libraries have collaborative relationships and partnerships with education providers, community groups and other libraries in the region.
 Council takes opportunities to partner with a range of user groups, clubs and funders for the Richmond Aquatic Centre.
 We provide opportunities for engagement between Council and local communities through our communications activities.
 By collaborating with community associations and other groups we look to build effective partnerships.
 By supporting District-wide youth clusters, we provide avenues for youth participation in Council decision-making.

-Our region is supported by an innovative and sustainable economy HOW ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Libraries provide educational resources and support learning for all age groups.
+Our region is supported by an innovative and sustainable economy Libraries provide educational resources and support learning for all age groups.
 Libraries also help people seeking employment through digital skills training programmes and assistance with making job applications and writing CVs.
-Through the recognition, support and enablement of innovation and new technology, we provide opportunities for youth and people of all ages to live and work in the District. -- --
+Through the recognition, support and enablement of innovation and new technology, we provide opportunities for youth and people of all ages to live and work in the District.